 The chip breaker has been around a long time, not because it is easy to use or costs nothing, but only because it consistently works.

 In Japan, where the single-blade plane was the standard for hundreds of years, with the shift from riven lumber to more economical sawn lumber, the chipbreaker was added to the handplane because it consistently works.

 The chip breaker won’t solve all your tearout problems, but it will definitely help on condition that you set it up and maintain it properly.
 It isn’t difficult and the results of doing so set the professional apart from the amateur.

 In the next post in this swashbuckling tale of bare-chested Scottish warriors riding feather-footed war horses over the highlands rescuing buxom lassies clad in flowing gowns from evil Lords, we will describe in detail how to setup and maintain the awesome chip breaker.
 Don’t forget your kilt and claymore!

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
-We aren’t evil Google, fascist facebook, or thuggish Twitter and so won’t sell, share, or profitably “misplace” your information.
-If I lie may my mustache forever smell like Corrosion-X
+We aren’t evil Google, fascist facebook, thuggish Twitter or a manager of the Democrat Congressional IT team and so won’t sell, share, or profitably “misplace” your information.
+If I lie, may all my chipbreakers chip and fail.